Star Wars Battlefront (2015 video game): Multiplayer

 A "Cat-and-Mouse" style game mode which pits a single Hero character against seven other players on the opposing team.
 The Hero must stay alive as long as possible and kill attacking pursuers.
 Once a pursuer kills the Hero, the round ends and the players that dealt the most damage will become the next Hero.
-The person with the highest number of kills at the end of the match, or the first one to obtain 50 will win the game.
+The person with the highest number of kills at the end of the match, or the first one to obtain 50 kills, will win the game.